 How to edit or delete a tag

-You can easily edit a tag by visiting Settings > App settings > People and company tags.
+You can easily edit a tag by visiting Settings > 'Your app' data > Tags.
 Then, just select the pencil icon next to the tag.

-Or if you don’t need a tag anymore, you can delete it by selecting the x icon.
+Or if you don’t need a tag anymore, just click "Delete".

 Search for tagged users